rcghpge/Cost-Estimation-Analysis-Report/README.md

 # engineering-analysis-project
-A break-even cost analysis estimation project I did utilizing algorithm development and engineering analysis in Matlab.
+This is a group collaboration for a break-even cost analysis estimation project in Matlab.

+We were tasked as engineees of an engineering firm hired to design and analyze the construction of new zoo enclosures.
+Our primary objective was to conduct a break-even cost analysis to submit for the project.

 UTA spring 2019